fabioarnold/tigerbeetle/README.md

 zig/zig build vopr
 ```

-Add the send flag to enable the VOPR to report bugs to the VOPR Hub which can automatically create GitHub issues as needed.
+Pass the `send` flag if you want the VOPR also to report any bugs to the VOPR Hub, which can replay, deduplicate, and automatically create GitHub issues as needed.

 ```bash
 zig/zig build vopr -- --send